-Technical SEO isn't a one-off thing.
+Technical optimization isn't a one-off thing.
 New problems will likely pop up over time as your website grows in complexity.

 That’s why regularly monitoring your technical SEO health and fixing issues as they arise is important.

 You can do this using Semrush’s Site Audit tool.
-It monitors over 140 technical SEO issues for your site.
+It monitors over 140 technical SEO issues.

-For example, if we audit Petco’s website in Semrush, we find three redirect chains and loops.
+For example, if we audit Petco’s website, we find three issues related to redirect chains and loops.

-Regularly running these technical SEO audits gives you action items to improve your SEO.
+Regularly running these technical SEO audits gives you action items to improve your search performance.